NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-has-been-released.md

 - `DeleteOldDateArchive` could delete files not being actual archives. [#850]

 ###Fixed Mono build
 This release finnaly builds again on Mono!
-We are busy adding TODO integration to keep the Mono build working.
+We are busy adding Travis CI integration to keep the Mono build working.

 ###Position of `<extensions>`

-###Logger.log(Exception)
+###Exception is not correctly logged when calling without message
+Writing an excepion as only argument to a logger, like `logger.Info(new Exception())` was not correctly registering the exception to the log messages.

 ###Internal logger improvements
-###${event-properties} - Added culture and format properties